inet-framework/inet/showcases/measurement/flow/doc/index.rst

 A measurement module can filter which packets to associate with a flow, using a packet filter and a packet data filter.
 Packets can be associated with multiple flows based on multiple criteria by using several measurement modules connected in series.
-The MultiMeasurementLayer module makes this convenient.
-It can be used in place of a MeasurementLayer module.
-It contains a variable number of FlowMeasurementStarter and FlowMeasurementRecorder modules; the number of modules is specified with its :par:`numMeasurementModules` parameter.
+The :ned:`MultiMeasurementLayer` module makes this convenient.
+It can be used in place of a :ned:`MeasurementLayer` module.
+It contains a variable number of :ned:`FlowMeasurementStarter` and :ned:`FlowMeasurementRecorder` modules; the number of modules is specified with its :par:`numMeasurementModules` parameter.
 For example, ``numMeasurementModules = 2``: